 Bitter leaf soup is a regional symbol of Igbo cuisine for the Anambra people of Eastern Nigeria.
-It is a representation of who they are: bold and resilient.
+It is a representation of who they are.

 - 10 small corms cocoyam